 Ever wondered where that stunning backdrop to Daniel Craig’s rest & recuperation in the film ‘Casino Royale’ was?
 Well, the name’s Como, Lake Como!

-As a destination, it certainly grabs the attention of hundreds of thousand's of visitors each year and it's not surprising why?
-Over many century's & up until now, a world of visitors have admired and enjoyed the regal beauty of Lake Como.
-Its fame began with the Roman civilisation and is never more widespread than today.
+As a destination, it certainly grabs the attention of hundreds of thousand’s of visitors each year and it’s not surprising why?
+Over many centuries & up until now, a world of visitors has admired and enjoyed the regal beauty of Lake Como.
+Its fame began with the Roman civilization and is never more widespread than today.
 Two thousand years of adulation have not spoiled it one bit!
-Many original & luxurious lakeside Villas, framed by a picturesque landscape of lake & mountain, give Lake Como its unique ambience.
-Celebrity stars attacted by the intimate, private locations; regularly fly into Milan, only 50km away.
+Many original & luxurious lakeside Villas, framed by a picturesque landscape of lake & mountain, give Lake Como its unique ambiance.
+Celebrity stars attracted by the intimate, private locations; regularly fly into Milan, only 50km away.

 Villa del Balbianello, a favoured film location by Hollywood movie directors!

 Villa del Balbianello is one of the most famous Villas on Lake Como and has probably more photographs published than any other Lake Como or even Italian Villa!
 In the spring of 2006, the outdoor scenes of the movie Casino Royale were filmed in front of this Villa and the same Villa can be seen in Star Wars, “Attack of the Clones” & “A Month by the Lake”.